akarazhev/java-challenges/doc/interview/arrays_and_strings.md

 ### Statement

 Write a method to replace all spaces in a string with '%20'.
-You may assume that the string has sufficient space at the end to hold the additional characters,and that you are given the "true" length of the string.
+You may assume that the string has sufficient space at the end to hold the additional characters, and that you are given the "true" length of the string.
 (Note: Please use a character array so that you can perform this operation in place.)

 #### Hints